CAIDA/mapkit-cti-code/PAM-Paper-Results/README.md

 ### Origin

 We also publish the number of addresses originated by each AS in each country.
-Files are named as <CC>.csv, with <CC> being the 2-letter country code.
+Files are named as CC.csv, with CC being the 2-letter country code.
 The columns are explained in the README.md file in the Origin subdirectory.

 ## Subdirectory: TransitDominance